Facelift Newport Beach

 If you are 20+ pounds above your ideal weight and then lose it after surgery, the underlying tissue will deflate and the skin may sag once again.
 Many people set weight loss goals with a facelift as the end reward.

-The other thing in regards to healing and outcome of the surgery is smoking.
+The other thing in regards to the healing and outcome of the surgery is smoking.
 If you are a smoker, the risk of skin healing problems increases many times.
-It is important to stop smoking at least a month prior to the surgery, and continue to abstain 6 weeks after.
+It is important to stop smoking at least a month prior to the surgery and continue to abstain 6 weeks after.

 The first night you will stay in the surgery center with a nurse.
 They will help you with pain medication, placing ice on the face, etc. I will see you the following morning and remove the bandages to examine the incisions and make sure there are no collections of blood.
 You may or may not be re-wrapped and go home that morning.
 We recommend having someone at your house to help you for the first few days, as you will just be uncomfortable.